Pratistha98/Tip-Calculator-/README.md

 * [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-The following **optional** features are implemented:
-* [ ] Settings page to change the default tip percentage.
-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough